 Moviegoers embrace The Dry

-The film adaptation of Jane Harper's award-winning novel The Dry is among the top grossing Australian films nationally of all time, having passed the $20m mark at the local box office since its release on New Year's Day.
+The film adaptation of Jane Harper's award-winning novel The Dry has become the 13th top grossing Australian film of all time at the local box office, having passed the $20.5m mark as its run at cinemas nears its end.

 Starring Australian screen legend Eric Bana and directed by Robert Connolly (Balibo, Paper Planes, Deep State), The Dry movie was filmed across more than 15 towns in rural Victoria, Australia, in 2019.